-The Company sells oil, NGL and natural gas to various customers and participates with other parties in the drilling, completion and operation of oil and natural gas wells.
+The Company sells oil, NGL and natural gas to various customers and participates with other parties in the development and operation of oil and natural gas properties.
 The Company's accounts receivable are generally unsecured.
 Accounts receivable for joint interest billings are recorded as amounts billed to customers less an allowance for doubtful accounts.